sovereign/sovereign/CONTRIBUTING.md

 A module should have tests.
 TBD: more about this and what the expectation is.

+### Design document

+A module should have a design description explaining the approach to implementing a service and what tradeoffs were made when choosing the design that was implemented.
+Do not leave this for comments in a pull request as we want this close to the code for the sake of future maintainers.

+The design description should be succinct and to the point.
+Assume the reader is familiar with Sovereign but not your module.
+As a rule of thumb, 500-1000 words is about the right length for a module design description.

 ## Design checklist

 Consider the following checklist when reviewing a module's design.